trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 The new background grid that gives a finer initial resolution looks suitable to continue to the mesh generation.

-## Intial mesh and user adjustments
+## Initial mesh and user adjustments

 We next generate the mesh from the information contained in the project dictionary `blob_project`.
 This will output the following files to the `out` folder:

-* TheBlob.control: A HOHQMesh control file for the current project dictionary.
+* `TheBlob.control`: A HOHQMesh control file for the current project dictionary.
-* TheBlob.tec: A TecPlot formatted file to visualize the mesh with other software, e.g., [ParaView](https://www.paraview.org/).
+* `TheBlob.tec`: A TecPlot formatted file to visualize the mesh with other software, e.g., [ParaView](https://www.paraview.org/).
-* TheBlob.mesh: A mesh file with format `ISM-V2` (the default format).
+* `TheBlob.mesh`: A mesh file with format `ISM-V2` (the default format).

 To do this we execute the command
 ```julia